NVIDIA/GenerativeAIExamples/docs/query-decomposition.md

 ## Example Features

 This example deploys a recursive query decomposition example for chat Q&A.
-The example uses the llama2-70b chat model from an NVIDIA API Catalog endpoint for inference.
+The example uses the Meta Llama 3 70B Instruct model from an NVIDIA API Catalog endpoint for inference.

 Query decomposition can perform RAG when the agent needs to access information from several different documents (also referred to as _chunks_) or to perform some computation on the answers.